 According to EPA, the finalized definition covers 1,462 known TSCA chemical substances, relative to 1,364 under the proposed definition.
-EPA stated it would issue a list of chemical substances that fall under the structural definition, drawn from the TSCA Inventory, Low Volume Exemptions (LVEs), and EPA's CompTox Chemicals Dashboard.
-A substance that is not on the list but still meets the TSCA "chemical substance" definition and contains one of the above substructures will still be regarded as a PFAS for purposes of the reporting rule.
+EPA has also issued four non-exhaustive lists of chemical substances that fall under the structural definition.
+The first list (the CompTox List) is drawn from the TSCA Inventory, Low Volume Exemptions (LVEs), and other lists on EPA's CompTox Chemicals Dashboard.
+This list contains over 11,000 chemicals since the rule's PFAS definition is not limited to known TSCA chemical substances.
+The list does not include polymers or UVCBs (chemicals of unknown or variable composition, complex reaction products, and biological materials) which may be covered by the rule.